 Do you remember playing Hot Potato as a kid?
 Sure.
 Do you remember exactly how it’s played?
 We don’t!
 Once you get the hang of it, though, this game’s sense of excitement and urgency is a great way to shake out the post-lunch haze.

 3. Four Corners

 Start by labeling each corner of your room with a number.
-Have “It” stand in the middle of the room, close their eyes and count to ten.
+Have “It” stand in the middle of the room, close their eyes, and count to ten.
 While “It” is counting, have everyone else scramble to the corner of their choice.
 When they’re done counting, “It” will call out a the number or name of one of the corners — “Corner 2,” for instance.
 Anyone in that corner must return to their desk.
 “It” will count, again and your kids should continue to scramble to different corners.
 Each time “It” calls a new corner, the numbers will dwindle until only one player remains.
 That player becomes the new “It” and everyone can start over, again.

 4. Pass The Drawing

 This is an especially great game to play in small teams (like at each table in your kindergarten classroom).
 Give one person at the table 15 seconds to draw something on a piece of paper.
-Afterwards, they should pass it to another person on their team to add to the drawing.
+Afterward, they should pass it to another person on their team to add to the drawing.
 Keep passing every 10-15 seconds until everyone at the table or in the team has had a chance to add to the drawing.
 Collect the drawings.
-From here, you could simply have other teams guess what each table drew, guess who drew it or let everyone vote on their favorite.
+From here, you could simply have other teams guess what each table drew, guess who drew it, or let everyone vote on their favorite.